 If you’re going to use a consultant to bring credibility to a strategy, spend your money on that credibility (experience, profile), not on hours.
 Use that consultant judiciously.
 A good consultant will understand her role and help you to develop the right framework and brief for the job.

 Building external credibility

 This does, of course, mean that the consultant is providing some kind of advice, as well.
-But in some situations, the ability to say they’ve got a credible, best practice adviser on board is almost as important as the advice they’re getting.
+But in some situations, the ability to say you’ve got a credible, best practice adviser on board is almost as important as the advice you’re getting.

 Need more assistance?